-Our responsibilities and the responsibilities of the Interim Head of Financial Services with respect to going concern are described in the relevant sections of this report.
+Our responsibilities and the responsibilities of the Group Finance Director with respect to going concern are described in the relevant sections of this report.
 However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Executive's ability to continue as a going concern.